MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_AddTermsOfUseAcceptanceReporting.md

     | Alice | Jan 1 | Jan 31 | Mar 2 | Apr 1|
     | Bob | Jan 15 | Feb 14 | Mar 16| Apr 15

-    >[!Note]
-    >It is possible to use the Expire consents and Duration before re-acceptance requires (days) settings together, but typically you use one or the other.
+    **Note** - It is possible to use the Expire consents and Duration before re-acceptance requires (days) settings together, but typically you use one or the other.

 16. Under **Conditional Access**, select **Custom policy**.